-- close the account - appoint a third-party signatory to the account - withdraw or redeem a term deposit prior to maturity
+- close the account - appoint a third-party signatory to the account

 The above applies to joint personal accounts.
 For joint business accounts, such as partnership accounts, we may accept and rely on different account operating instructions.
 Please contact us for information about joint business accounts.